 Sólheimajökull has a wonderful otherworldly landscape full of ice ridges, frightful looking sinkholes, streams running across the ice, and lines of ash in the ice revealing the incredibly many eruptions Iceland has experienced throughout millennia.
 Ash, pumice, sand from past eruptions from past storms and eruptions layer the ice.

 Compared to other glaciers, Sólheimajökull is accessible.
 It is only a two hour drive from Reykjavik, a paved road and even its own parking lot.

 Our guide, Birgir, shows us a murderous sinkhole.
 You do not want to step into that.The walk up on the glacier is pretty easy compared but the key thing for an enjoyable and safe journey up there is to have a good guide that knows his or hers stuff I would advice everyone against go on an Icelandic glacier unless you have the proper equipment and an experienced guide.

 I suppose a lot of companies will be happy to take you but I had the good fortune of having a great guide from Arcanum Glacier Tours with me.

 Never go on an Icelandic glacier on your own, no matter how safe it looks.
 Have an experienced guide with you at all times with the proper equipment.
 Always do what the guide tells you to do and do not wander off.
 If you fall into a crevice or a sinkhole lurking beneath snow or thin ice, you might die.
-Do not go under the roof of ice tunnels at the edge of the glacier.
-These may collapse at any time without warning.
+Do not go under the roof of ice tunnels or caves at the edge of the glacier.
+Chunks of ice may fall down or the roof may collapse at any time.